Research-Methodology-Project/Api_Gateway/README.md

 # Api_Gateway

-This application was generated using JHipster 7.0.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.0.1](https://www.jhipster.tech/documentation-archive/v7.0.1).

-This is a "gateway" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
+This is a "gateway" application intended to be part of a microservice architecture.
 This application is configured for Service Discovery and Configuration with Consul.
 On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
-For more information, read our documentation on [Service Discovery and Configuration with Consul][].

 ## Development